 This open courtyard door gave us a glimpse into a peaceful shrine, which in turn led to one of the most beautiful, secluded restaurants in the city – the Mirador de Morayma, which can be found here.

 Finally, having wandered around many corners and up secret alleyways, we stumbled across the private balconies of some of the oldest carminas in the Albaicin, dating back to 13th century.
+You can basically enjoy their gardens and views from their balconies for free!

 3. You Can Have Your Own Piece of Paradise for Practically Nothing